Table of Contents

 In a normal cycle, estrogen is released from the ovaries, which induces the endometrium to proliferate in preparation for implantation.
 Ovulation causes progesterone to increase, which stabilizes and prepares the endometrium for possible implantation.
 If no implantation occurs, then both estrogen and progesterone levels decrease and menstruation occurs.

 As a woman ages and reaches perimenopause and menopause, ovulation occurs less often or not at all.
 Due to the lack of ovulation, there is a loss of progesterone to counteract remaining estrogen.
-Estrogen then allows for increased growth of the endometrium.
+Estrogen then allows for increased and unopposed growth of the endometrium.

 With increased proliferation come risks for abnormal changes in nuclei—atypia.
 Atypia is associated with a chance as high as 60% of having or developing endometrial cancer.
 However, in many cases, hyperplasia regresses on its own.

 If malignancy develops, most cases are type 1 endometrioid adenocarcinomas, which have more favorable outcomes.

 Signs and Symptoms of Endometrial Hyperplasia

-Abnormal uterine bleeding is the most common reported sign.
+Abnormal uterine bleeding is the most commonly reported sign.

 Additional symptoms may include:

-- Menorrhagia: increased blood loss greater than 80 mls or bleeding longer than eight days.
+- Menorrhagia: increased blood loss greater than 80 ml or bleeding that lasts longer than 8 days.

 - Menometrorrhagia: increased irregular bleeding (thought of as a mix of menorrhagia and metrorrhagia)

 Progression and Special Forms of Endometrial Hyperplasia

-Women with Lynch syndrome should be screened for endometrial cancer starting at age 35 because they have a high chance of developing the disease.
-If a woman has undesired fertility, hysterectomy with bilateral salpingectomy is recommended.
+Women with Lynch syndrome should be screened for endometrial cancer starting at age 35 because they have a high chance of developing the disease (up to 40%).
+If a woman has no further plans of having children, hysterectomy with bilateral salpingectomy is recommended.

 Diagnosis and Pathology of Endometrial Hyperplasia

 No formal screening method exists for the general population, so screening usually is done when signs or symptoms are present.

 The American Congress of Obstetricians and Gynecologists recommends that any woman who is older than 35 and has abnormal uterine bleeding be screened for endometrial hyperplasia.
 Women younger than 35 who have abnormal uterine bleeding that is not controlled with medication also should be screened.